arwes/arwes/guidelines/design-system.md

 # Design System

+> This document is a draft.
+It is subject to changes in the future.

 Arwes is a _framework_ to create UIs.
 Ideally, most settings should be configurable.
 So many of these guidelines should be flexible enough to adapt to the implementation desired.